 Command Line Setup

-For folks who administer several machines with ARD or are comfortable with using the terminal here are instructions on how to create and configure CUPS printers for WolfCopy using CUPS command line tools.
+For those who administer several machines with ARD or are comfortable with using the terminal, here are instructions on how to create and configure CUPS printers for WolfCopy using CUPS command line tools.
 CUPS printers are created and configured using the lpadmin tool.

 sudo lpadmin -p bld-001-color1 -L “bld-001-color1” -E -v ipp://print.ncsu.edu/printers/bld-001-color1 -o auth-info-required=username,password